 In order to keep yourself and your customers safe online, it's important to be aware of the behaviour and intent of malicious individuals known as 'fraudsters'.
 Unfortunately, developers and housing associations can be targets to fraudsters as they know that gaining access to your private environments such as email or business tools can be an advantage to them.

-Fraudsters will try to do this by engaging with a developer, sending them emails or links that look authentic but are actually phishing for secure login credentials for different systems.
+Fraudsters will attempt to do this by engaging with a developer, sending them emails or links that look authentic, but are actually phishing for secure log in credentials for different systems.
 This can include starting the conversation through online lead forms.

 It's important to report any suspect lead emails you receive to Zoopla Member Services who can help you stay safe.
 To identify potential fraud, keep an eye out and report lead emails which contain:

 - Unexpected attachments